StarlightSearch/EmbedAnything/README.md

 One of the main reasons is that Candle doesn't require any specific ONNX format models, which means it can work seamlessly with any Hugging Face model.
 This flexibility has been a key factor for us.
 However, we also recognize that we’ve been compromising a bit on speed in favor of that flexibility.

 What’s Next?
-To address this, we’re excited to announce that we’re introducing Candle-ONNX along with our previous framework on hugging-face ,
+To address this, we’re excited to announce that we’re introducing ORT support along with our previous framework on hugging-face ,

-➡️ Support for GGUF models </br >
-- Significantly faster performance</br >
+➡️ Significantly faster performance</br >
 - Stay tuned for these exciting updates! 🚀</br >